hilfazer/Projects/Godot/Serialization/README.md

 HierarchicalSerializer.gd, NodeGuard.gd, SaveGameFile.gd, Probe.gd

+Put those files into YourGameFolder/addons/HierarchicalSerializer/ folder.
+If You want You can name that last folder something else.

 ### Modifying your nodes
 In order to have your nodes serialized they need to define following methods (3rd one is optional):